 I understood and nodded my head.

 I slept in the taxi over the Manhattan Bridge.
 The driver deposited me at the Fort Greene Observatory.
-I tiptoed up the stairs and fell into bed.
-I was in no condition to take off my clothes.
+I tiptoed up the stairs and fell into bed in no condition to take off my clothes.

 That Sunday was a long novena of suffering.